 Imagine being forced to cosplay as another gender for most of your life, with society constantly making jokes about trans people (trans women in particular) and killing them on a regular basis.
 Comedians make whole comedy specials about these murders.
 You then realize that you’re actually 1 of those people you’re taught to think is weird/disgusting/worthy of dying.
 Living your truth as a trans person is not a breeze, contrary to what a lot of cis people seem to think.
 This is an uphill battle: people you thought you trusted will abandon you and possibly actively try to harm you.
 Support can be hard to find depending on where you live.
 In many states, changing your name and gender marker on IDs is made purposefully too expensive for many people with mandatory doctor visits and/or surgery requirements.
 Really think about that.
 Think about being forced to have surgery (an expensive surgery you might not have really wanted) that you could die from because there’s a risk of dying in any kind of surgical procedure…and/or because your medical providers and/or case workers might have little to no experience working with actual trans people and/or might have anti-trans views.
 There have been many cases of medical providers refusing to treat trans people and/or letting trans people die on the operating table.
 This seriously happens.
 This is something that many trans people on some level worry about especially if you don’t live in an area that has quality transgender-specific care.

 Let’s keep imagining here though: you need money to pay for your transition expenses, but no one will hire you to make that money because job discrimination against trans people is legal in most states.
-But any delay in transitioning could lead to more mental and emotional symptoms because there’s a serious risk of violence from cis people who routinely attack anyone who doesn’t look like them.
+But any delay in transitioning could lead to more mental and emotional symptoms in addition to violence from cis people who routinely attack anyone who doesn’t look like them.
 And honestly that’s not even close to everything that trans people deal with.
 It’s draining to be trans in this society.
 It’s literally traumatic because bigots make it that way.
 And if you have other marginalized identities: being queer, asexual, intersex, Black or another POC, disabled, etc., it’s even more complicated.
-It can wear someone down to deal with all that bigotry stacked on top of each other alone for years.
+It can wear someone down to deal with all that bigotry alone for years.
 And with all of that, detransitioning can seem like the only option to find some peace.
 How messed up is that: Being forced away from living your truth and then dealing with all the psychological/emotional pain of that becomes the way to avoid society’s constant torture.

 The most common reasons I have ever heard for a trans person detransitioning are for safety, a stable job/income, and/or to avoid being alone.
 I’ll never forget: in 1 of my old jobs, a coworker had a Black trans woman client who lived in a SRO (single room occupancy) building.
 I remember her coming down to see him in “boy-mode” suddenly one day.
 She told me casually that she decided to detransition over the weekend because she was terrified and tired of cis men attacking her basically every night.
 She was trying to find her own apartment and a job, but she couldn’t if she was constantly healing from these assaults.
 After almost a month, she started taking HRT again.
 When I saw her, she told me she started HRT again because (I’m paraphrasing) she had to do her regardless.
 I had so many mixed emotions in that moment.
 On 1 hand, it’s powerful as hell, but it shouldn’t have to cost her so much power and so much energy just to go to the corner store.
 Despite detransitioning being so rare, she isn’t the only one dealing with this.